 How long will closing take?

 A closing appointment usually takes 60-90 minutes.
-The quickest closing I’ve had was 21 minutes and the longest was 4 hours.
+The quickest closing we’ve had was 21 minutes and the longest was 4 hours.
 The title company will have cookies and refreshments on hand.

 What should I bring to closing?

 - Unless you are wiring your down payment, please bring your cashier’s check to closing.
 Please confirm ahead of time who to make the cashier’s check out to.